Erzulie (song)

-Erzulie nennen O, also known simply as Erzulie, is a song composed at age 14 by the Haitian singer Kandjo (1879-1947), also known as Auguste de Pradines.
-Erzulie is often said to be one of his most beloved songs.
+"Erzulie nennen O", also known simply as "Erzulie", is a song composed at the age of 14 by the Haitian singer Kandjo (1879–1947), also known as Auguste de Pradines.
+"Erzulie" is often said to be one of his most beloved songs.
 Composed in the 1890s, the song continued to be played as "part of the Haitian folkloric repertory" at the end of the 20th century, more than 100 years after its composition.

 Origins

-Erzulie was composed in honor of Erzulie Freda, a well-known female lwa (Vodou deity), in gratitude for healing.
+"Erzulie" was composed in honor of Erzulie Freda, a well-known female lwa (Vodou deity), in gratitude for healing.

-The teenager Auguste de Pradines was in need of healing because at 9 years of age, while living in France with his father, the child Auguste had been diagnosed with polio.
+The teenager Auguste de Pradines was in need of healing because at nine years of age, while living in France with his father, the child Auguste had been diagnosed with polio.
 His family followed physician recommendations and returned him to Haiti, where he was homeschooled.